Franco-Tahitian War: War

 On the second front, the French attempted to conquer and annex the three neighboring island kingdoms in the Leeward Islands.
 These were Raiatea under King Tamatoa IV (where Pōmare had sought refuge), Huahine under Queen Teriitaria II, and Bora Bora under King Tapoa II.
 These islands had traditionally owed formal allegiance to the Pōmare family which the French interpreted as actual jurisdiction.
-A naval blockade of Raiatea by French captain Louis Adolphe Bonard was lifted when the warriors of Huahine under Queen Teriitaria "massacred" the French forces at the Battle of Maeva where eighteen French marines were killed and forty-three were wounded.
+A naval blockade of Raiatea by French captain Louis Adolphe Bonard was lifted when the warriors of Huahine under Queen Teriitaria "massacred" the French forces at the Battle of Maeva where 18 French marines were killed and 43 were wounded.

 Great Britain remained officially neutral and never intervened militarily.
-However, the presence of more than a dozen British naval warships in the waters of the Society Islands was a constant concern for the French.
+However, the presence of over a dozen British naval warships in the waters of the Society Islands was a constant concern for the French.
 Many British officers were sympathetic to the Tahitian cause and were either openly hostile or stubbornly ambivalent to the French administration.
 Captain Andrew Snape Hamond, of HMS Salamander, wrote that if the British had actively forestalled the French, "England might have been spared the pain of seeing the Pet Lamb she has fostered and brought snatched from her protection by unprincipled Frenchmen".
 In 1846, Admiral George Seymour, the British commander-in-chief of the Pacific Station, visited Raiatea and "declared all French enactments there null and void" and had a private audience with Queen Pomare.
 From 1846 to 1847, the British Navy officer Henry Byam Martin and commander of HMS Grampus, was sent to the Society Islands to spy on the conflict.
 He was charged with investigating Queen Pōmare's suzerainty claims to the other islands.
 His account of the closing months of the conflict are recorded in The Polynesian Journal of Captain Henry Byam Martin, R.N.